MLB Midseason Position Power Rankings: B/R's Top 30 First Basemen

 In his absence, the first base position produced a middling .718 OPS that ranked 25th in the majors.

-The 31-year-old is back healthy this season and he's been one of the few bright spots for a disappointing Mets team.
-With free agency awaiting in the offseason, don't be surprised if his name comes up in trade rumors this summer and what's left of his $7.25 million salary shouldn't be hard for most contenders to squeeze into the budget.
+The 31-year-old is back healthy this season and has been one of the few bright spots for a disappointing Mets team.
+With free agency awaiting in the offseason, don't be surprised if his name comes up in trade rumors this summer.
+What's left of his $7.25 million salary shouldn't be hard for most contenders to squeeze into the budget.

 17. Brandon Belt, San Francisco Giants (Preseason Rank: 7)